Madhan-I/100DaysofCloud/Journey/001/Day 01.md

 ### Step 3 — Create a containerized version of your Microservices

-Create New Microservices
 There are 3 services that need to be broken out into their own containers.
 Since you are moving all of the services into containers, you need to track the following information for each service:

-The root folder of the service (where you will build the container) The repository you will upload the container to
+ - The root folder of the service (where you will build the container)
+ - The repository you will upload the container to
-The name & version of the container artifact
+ - The name & version of the container artifact

 Below is the set of services which need to be containerized.
 Navigate to the source roots mentioned below, and upload the artifacts which are created to the Google Container Registry with the metadata indicated.

 ![T2](https://user-images.githubusercontent.com/55656091/88688225-b850a500-d116-11ea-9c9f-1553f44f4e54.JPG)

-To complete the steps, use below command to Submit a build named "orders" with a version of "1.0.0"
+To complete the above steps, use below command to Submit a build named "orders" with a version of "1.0.0"

 COMMMAND: